 Performance Review Phrases for High Achievers

-High performers might, at first, seem like the easiest performance management review you’ll conduct through this period.
-However, as mentioned above, you can’t always tell what’s going on with your employee behind the scenes.
-While someone who’s a high performer deserves praise for their achievements, there’s a fine line between praising their work and reinforcing negative behaviors like cronyism, arrogance, competitiveness, or even a work obsession that’s leading to burnout.
+High performers might, at first, seem like the easiest performance management review you’ll conduct.
+However, there’s a fine line between praising their work and reinforcing negative behaviors like arrogance, competitiveness, or burnout.
+It can also be difficult to know what to say when a high-achieving employee doesn’t seem to have any weaknesses.

 Positive Phrases